thejoshwolfe/nethack/README.md

    I am aware of the tile-based interface available for the standard game, but it sucks.
    I intend to make a more modern GUI interface to this game, starting with something like Castle of the Winds.
    All the old keyboard shortcuts should still work though (possibly with some reassignment).
+   * The retro "Rogue" level has got to go.
+     Sorry, nostalgia.
  * You shouldn't need the wiki.
    The game should feature an in-game encyclopedia that's unlocked as you play, and it should persist across games.
    For instance, once your brain is sucked by a master mindflayer, that ability will appear in the master mindflayer article in the encyclopedia.